 its participation in several college courses.

-Our two classes (the Jellybeans and
+Our three classes (the Lollipops and

 teaching assistant works in each classroom.
 Part-time aides and college fieldwork students also

 help to keep the student-teacher ratio low.
 There is very little turnover in